JAAFAR12781/portfolio-website/README.md

 - JavaScript

 ## How to View
-You can see the live portfolio here: (https://github.com/JAAFAR12781/portfolio-website.git) (Replace with your GitHub Pages URL)
+You can see the live portfolio here: (https://github.com/JAAFAR12781/portfolio-website.git)

 ## Contact Me
 Feel free to reach out via the contact form on the website or email me at jaafarsoufiane303@gmail.com.